 I must say homemade mayonnaise is much easier to make that I ever thought it would be.
-And the taste, in my opinion, is so much better than store bought.
+And the taste, in my opinion, is so much better than store-bought.

-What I love about homemade mayo:
+What I love about Paleo homemade mayo:

 1. The creaminess is absolutely decadent

 2. The taste is so fresh and delish.
-I am not sure I have the words to describe.

-3. I can control the ingredients.
+3. You can control the ingredients.

 6. Is easy and takes very little time to make.
 I would say the blending part was about 5 minutes.

 Spice up your Whole30 Mayo with these recipes.